 We also have a wealth of resources on beliefs in our Life Ladder online personal development platform (click here for more info on membership benefits)

-4. Use the power of your memories
+4. Use the power of your memories for confidence

 You may not feel confident now, but if you look for it, there will be times in your memories where you did feel confident about something.